Northwood, London: Geography

-Northwood post town extends into two contiguous neighbourhoods in Hertfordshire named Eastbury and Moor Park.
+Northwood is in both Hillingdon and Hertfordshire.
+The town centre is situated in Greater London; however, the northern part of the town is situated in Hertfordshire.
 A triangular area of Northwood including the old High Street, Chester Road and Hallowell Road is a place of Local Architectural Special Interest, a restriction to protect the ornate Victorian houses made of high-quality brickwork.
 Dotted across the area are 22 listed buildings (for their architecture).